vivienrauch/thereader-api/TESTING.md

 # **Bugs**

-# **Fixed and Unfixed Bugs**

 - One of the bugs was a missing backslash that was keeping the signin form to render properly. - Fixed
-- My bookofthemonth frontend has problems rendering the content from the backend, I suspect it's because of the IsAdminOrReadOnlyOrUserRetrieve instead of just IsAuthenticatedOrReadOnly, but I'm not sure since it worked in the unit tests. - future feature to be fixed
-- The book club events in the frontend also don't render properly I couldn't figure out why.
-There is one place in the BookClubEventsPage where the prop should be ...bookclubevent, because I'm mapping through the props, but then the page doesn't render at all.
-So I left it as ...BookClubEvents and it renders somewhat - future feature to be fixed.
-- The date and time formatting are not corresponding on the Book Club Event - future feature to be fixed